NorthCoastChurch/IT-Policy/Policy-16-Personal-Device-Acceptable-Use-And-Security-BYOD.md

   - Be expected to adhere to the same security protocols when connected with approved BYOD equipment to protect North Coast Church’s infrastructure.
 - North Coast Church data is not to be accessed on any hardware that fails to meet North Coast Church’s established enterprise IT security standards.
   - Ensure that all security protocols normally used in the management of data on conventional storage infrastructure are also applied to BYOD use.
-  - Utilize a device lock with authentication, such as a fingerprint or strong password, on each participating device.
+  - Utilize a device lock with authentication, such as biometric or strong password, on each participating device.
 Refer to the North Coast Church password policy for additional information.
   - Employees agree to never disclose their passwords to anyone, particularly to family members, if business work is conducted from home.
-  - Passwords and confidential data should not be stored on unapproved or unauthorized non-North Coast Church devices.
+  - Passwords and confidential data should not be stored on unapproved or unauthorized non-North Coast Church devices, services or applications.
   - Exercise reasonable physical security measures.
 It is the end users responsibility to keep their approved BYOD equipment safe and secure.
   - A device’s firmware/operating system must be up-to-date in order to prevent vulnerabilities and make the device more stable.
 The patching and updating processes are the responsibility of the owner.
   - Any non-corporate computers used to synchronize with BYOD equipment will have installed anti-virus and anti-malware software deemed necessary by North Coast Church’s IT Department.
 Anti-virus signature files must be up to date on any additional client machines – such as a home PC – on which this media will be accessed.